ovh/docs/pages/cloud/private-cloud/responsibility-sharing/guide.en-gb.md

 ---
-title: Responsability sharing for Hosted Private Cloud by VMware
+title: Responsability sharing for Hosted Private Cloud service by VMware
 slug: vmware-on-ovhcloud-raci
 section: Getting started
 excerpt: "Shared responsibility between OVHcloud and the customer for the use of the VMware on OVHcloud product"